Delivery partner support hub - promotion

 A beginner’s guide to using posters and flyers

-For planning tips, location ideas, and other essential advice, read this two-page guide to making use of physical resources.
+For planning tips, location ideas and other essential advice, read this two-page guide to making use of physical resources.

-Big Bike Revival posters template
+The Big Bike Revival posters template

-You don’t have to create your own Big Bike Revival poster from scratch.
-We’ve made a poster template that you’ll just need to fill in with your event details.
-Click the link to download your template and start editing.
+You don’t have to create your own Big Bike Revival posters from scratch.
+We’ve made a series of poster templates that you’ll just need to download and fill in with your event details.

 Making headlines: leveraging local press